New South Wales U set: Delivery

 First class travel was abolished on 1 September 1974.
 This saw the removal of the word "Second" on all carriages and also allowed non-first class passengers to enjoy the benefits of non-smoking carriages for the first time.

 In service

 The U sets initially entered revenue service on 15 September 1958 this being a Sydney Terminal to Mount Victoria service which was then known as "The Fish".

+In 1961, a U set trailer was borrowed for the Canberra Monaro Express and Goulburn Day Train that was taken by two 1100 class railcars and was sandwiched in-between the two diesel railcar carriages.
+This was due to the urgency of needing new carriages for the service that they were taking and at the time only had two motor cars.
+This U set car would be put back into regular service with its counterparts when the rest of the 1100 railcars were built.

 The U sets initially operated on the Main Western line as far as Bowenfels which was the limit of the electrified system at the time.
 This was cut back to Lithgow in 1974.
 As the electrified network expanded they began to operate to Gosford (23 January 1960), Wyong (April 1982), Newcastle (June 1984), Port Kembla (February 1986) and Dapto (January 1993).
 The U sets were supplemented by V set double deck sets from 1970.

 From the mid-1970s many had their original lift-up windows replaced by Beclawat sliding windows.

-Withdrawal and preservation
+Between 1973 and 1993, some carriages were damaged in accidents beyond repair and scrapped.

+Withdrawals due to accident damage include: